Lynden Gooch

 Lynden Jack Gooch (born December 24, 1995) is an American professional soccer player who plays as a winger or wing-back for side Huddersfield Town.

 He began his professional career at Sunderland, playing in the Premier League, Championship and League One.
 He totalled 246 games and 25 goals for the club, winning the EFL Trophy in 2021.
 In 2023, he joined Stoke City for an undisclosed fee.
 Between 2016 and 2018, he played four games for the United States national team.

 Youth career

 Gooch was born in Santa Cruz, California on December 24, 1995, son of an English father (born in Colchester) and an Irish mother (born in Dublin).
 His father is a professional soccer coach.
 At an early age, he joined the U.S. Soccer Development Academy club Santa Cruz County Breakers Academy.
 Gooch's talent attracted the attention of several European outfits, earning him a trial and eventual spot with Sunderland's youth academy.
 From the age of 10 Gooch traveled to Sunderland regularly during school holidays to train before moving to England and joining full-time at the age of 16, signing a two-year scholarship.
 Since joining the Sunderland U-16 side, Gooch worked his way through the U-18 and U-21 sides.
-Because of this, he signed a contract with the club, keeping him until 2017.
+In November 2014, he signed a contract with the club, lasting until 2017.